 You’re late for almost every event in your life & you’re late paying your bills or returning items on time

 2) You’re easily frustrated, annoyed, stressed or worried.
 You’re snapping at your kids, your spouse, your coworkers and your relationships are suffering

 When you don’t give yourself the time to disconnect with work and your electronics, recharge emotionally and physically from long hours of work or a demanding job, you are going to suffer.
 Our bodies can only take so much stress before they run out of steam.
-Sometimes it’s a really good idea to visit a spiritual healing retreat to reset, click here for an example of a retreat that could help to reinvigorate your mindset and the energy you have to tackle life’s challenges.

 We do need to disconnect from the outside world and give our brain, our eyes, and our neck muscles a chance to recuperate from staring at the screen or reading too much fine print.
 While we can’t see our brains working out by thinking and processing information every moment of every day it’s a big muscle that needs to recharge and relax too.